 III.
 Leadership Development Institute (LDI)

 IV.
-Project Alpha April 2021 Description – Project Alpha is one of our national programs and vital to our fraternal mission.
-It serves 12 – 15 year old boys by giving them factual information about male roles in relationships, domestic violence, sexual behaviors and attitudes, and empowers them with knowledge to positively shape their futures and improve their self-image.
+Project Alpha April 2023 Description – Project Alpha is one of our national programs and vital to our fraternal mission.
+It serves 12 – 15-year-old boys by giving them factual information about male roles in relationships, domestic violence, sexual behaviors, and attitudes, and empowers them with the knowledge to positively shape their futures and improve their self-image.
 Here is the link to the national program https://apa1906.net/national-programs/project-alpha/

 a.
-KPL Scholarships for High School Students Description – This college scholarship program is designed to encourage academic achievement and support financial need among Howard County Public School African American High School students.
-Since 1975, the AFHC in cooperation with Kappa Phi Lambda Chapter of Alpha Phi Alpha Fraternity, Inc. have awarded over $350,000 in scholarships.
+KPL Scholarships for High School Students Description – This college scholarship program is designed to encourage academic achievement and support financial needs among Howard County Public School African American High School students.
+Since 1975, the AFHC in cooperation with Kappa Phi Lambda Chapter of Alpha Phi Alpha Fraternity, Inc. has awarded over $350,000 in scholarships.

-Initiated as a National Program of Alpha during the 1930’s when many African-Americans had the right to vote but were prevented from voting because of poll taxes, threats of reprisal, and lack of education about the voting process.
-Voter education and registration has remained a dominant focus of this outreach activity for over 65 years.
-In the 1990’s, the focus has shifted to include political awareness and empowerment, delivered most frequently through town meetings and candidate forums.
+Initiated as a National Program of Alpha during the 1930s when many African-Americans had the right to vote but were prevented from voting because of poll taxes, threats of reprisal, and lack of education about the voting process.
+Voter education and registration has remained a dominant focus of this outreach activity for nearly 100 years.
+In the 1990s, the focus shifted to include political awareness and empowerment, delivered most frequently through town meetings and candidate forums.

 The Alpha Foundation of Howard County needs your help to educate and inspire the next generation of Black leaders